Adopt

 Story

 Midnight ended up at animal control after his owners abandoned him at a clinic.
 He was held for a while but with so many dogs he ended up on the euthanasia list.
 Can you imagine?
 This little guy is a very nice dog with a great temperament.
-He loves to hang with his people way more than the other dogs at his foster home.
-He appears to prefer the company of the females in the foster home pack.
-His foster family believe he is mixed with corgi or other herding breed because he has a habit of jumping and mouthing to get attention.
-Midnight is not rally a vocal dog.
+He loves to hang with his people way more than the other dogs at his foster home so he could be an only dog or live with the other canines that have a chill temperament His foster family believe he is mixed with corgi or other herding breed because he has a habit of jumping and mouthing to get attention.
+Midnight is not really a vocal dog.
 But when he has something to say it is in a a "Big Dog" bark but the good news is he's not a huge barker unless he's excited about something.
 Midnight sleeps quietly in a crate like a gentleman.
 Midnight is completely potty trained.
 He no longer takes any medicine for anything but when he did he took it like a champ.
 He loves to chase a ball and bring it back to you to throw again.
 He loves to go for loooooooong leash walks.
 He needs a home with people that will dedicate time to his daily walks.
 This guy absolutely loves to explore the back yard and will definitely need a fenced yard.
 He is working on waiting but still is a BIG Door Darter.
 He is very excited to GO, GO, GOI!
-A home with adults and everyone over 16yrs is needed so he doesn’t sneak out past a kiddo. ✅ Sweet guy ✅ loves to walk & play with toys ✅ crate trained 🚫 door dasher so no young kiddos ✅ housetrained ✅ smart and eager to learn If you are interested in adopting Midnight, you can fill out an application right on our website!
+A home with adults and everyone over 16yrs is needed so he doesn’t sneak out past a kiddo. ✅ Sweet guy ✅ loves to walk & play with toys ✅ crate trained 🚫 door dasher so no young kiddos ✅ housetrained ✅ smart and eager to learn ✅ fenced yard If you are interested in adopting Midnight, you can fill out an application right on our website!
 Go to our online adoption application.
 Midnight's adoption fee is $500.
 All adoption fees go directly to veterinary care for DREAM dachshunds.
 Midnight will go to his / her new home microchipped, spayed/neutered, heartworm tested, up to date on vaccinations, and with all other medical needs addressed.
 Almost every dog's veterinary expenses exceed our adoption fees; we are a non-profit.
 DREAM is an all-volunteer rescue group.
 We focus on the metro Atlanta area and can assist throughout the state of Georgia.
 Since our rescue is entirely run and staffed by volunteers, our ability to travel long distances for adoptions is somewhat limited.
 We focus on Georgia, but if you are in a neighboring state, we might be able to work something out - we'll expect you to do your part.
 DREAM does not recommend purebred dachshunds for families with children under 5, or families planning to have children during the dog's lifetime.
 Dachshunds are often not patient with little kids, and kids can accidentally hurt a doxie's back.
 Follow us on Instagram , Facebook and Twitter

-We'll also keep you updated on Twinkle's adoption status with email updates.
+We'll also keep you updated on Boscoe's adoption status with email updates.

 Dachshund